 a.
 Certificate of Deposit (CD)

 These are time deposits such as fixed deposits that are offered by scheduled commercial banks.
-The only difference between FD and CD is that you cannot withdraw CD before the expiry of the term.
+The only difference between FD and CD is that investors are not allowed to withdraw CD until maturity.

 b.
 Commercial Paper (CPs)

-These are issued by companies and other financial institutions which have a high credit rating.
-Also known as promissory notes, commercial papers are unsecured instruments, which are issued at the discounted rate and redeemed at face value.
-The difference is the return earned by the investor.
+These are issued by companies and financial institutions which have a high credit rating.
+Commercial papers are also known as promissory notes, commercial papers are unsecured instruments, which are issued at the discounted rate and redeemed at face value.

 c.
 Treasury Bills (T-bills)

 T-bills are issued by the Government of India to raise money for a short-term of up to 365 days.
-These are the safest instruments as a guarantee of the government backs these.
+Treasury bills are considered one of the safest instruments as the government backs these.
 The rate of return, also known as the risk-free rate, is low on T-bills as compared to all other instruments.

 d.
 Repurchase Agreements (Repos)